anilbothe/gauth/readMe.md

 # Google authentication with django

-This project will help in sign-up with google in django application.
+This project is designed to sign-up with Google in the Django app.

+# Requirements

+    - python 3.x
+    - django==3.0.10
+    - django-allauth